LB Jelly Holder Development notes

 While developing LB jelly, I naturally became interested in creating a jelly holder that would match it well.

-I have two 3D printers that I bought as a hobby a few years ago, I decided to give it a try.
+I have two 3D printers that I bought as a hobby a few years ago, and I decided to give them a try.

 To begin with, I carefully examined the various jelly holders I already had.

-Personally, I tend to avoid jelly holders made from real wood due to mold issues, except for when I was kid.
+Personally, I tend to avoid jelly holders made from real wood due to mold issues, except when I was a kid.

 Instead, I prefer holders made from materials like ABS, PLA, resin, or ceramic, which do not develop mold easily and are simple to clean.